sut-ai/notes/notebooks/1_intelligent_agents_fall_2021/index.md

     </ul>
     <br>

-  <li><b>Single agent or multiagent</b> (Are there more than one agent in the environment?)</li>
+  <li><b>Single-agent or multi-agent</b> (Are there more than one agent in the environment?)</li>
     <ul>
-        <li>We say an environment is a multiagent environment if there is more than one agent operating in it otherwise we say the environment is sigle agent.</li>
+        <li>We say an environment is a multi-agent environment if there is more than one agent operating in it otherwise we say the environment is single agent.</li>
-        <li>In some cases, we can model our environment both as a single agent and multiagent environment.
+        <li>In some cases, we can model our environment both as a single-agent and multi-agent environment.
 For example, imagine an automatic taxi agent.
 Should this agent treat the other cars as objects or as another agent?
-It's  better to model our environment as a multiagent environment if the behavior of the other entities can be modeled as an agent seeking to maximize its performance measure which is somehow affected by our agent.</li>
+It's  better to model our environment as a multi-agent environment if the behavior of the other entities can be modeled as an agent seeking to maximize its performance measure which is somehow affected by our agent.</li>
-        <li>a multiagent environment could be competitive or cooperative or even a mix of both.</li>
+        <li>a multi-agent environment could be competitive or cooperative or even a mix of both.</li>
-        <li><b>examples</b>: chess and automatic driving are multiagent environments. solving a crossword puzzle is a single agent environment.</li>
+        <li><b>examples</b>: Chess and automatic driving are multi-agent environments.
+Solving a crossword puzzle is a single-agent environment.</li>
     </ul>
     <br>